knpuniversity/oo/knpu/episode2/objects-from-database.md

 a chunk of code that did something - it made a query.
 Moving it into its own function has two advantages.
 First, we can re-use it later if we need to.
 But more importantly, it gives the code a name: `queryForShips()`.
-Now it's easy to see what it does - a lot easier than when the code is stuck in the middle of other code.
+Now it's easy to see what it does - a lot easier than when this was stuck in the middle of other code.

 So, creating private functions to help split code into small chunks is awesome.

 ## Give me Objects!

-Back to work: we have an array from the database, but we need to return `Ship` objects.
-So let's create some!
+Back to the ship factory to create ship objects from the array we have now.

 In `getShips()`, I'll rename the variable to `$shipsData` - it sounds cool to me.
 Now, loop over `$shipsData` as `$shipData`.
 Each time we loop, we'll